 - CLAS 511: Special Studies in Greek History, a 4-credit UNH course in Classics.
 The centerpiece of the program shared by all participants is a course focusing on Democracy and Ethical Citizenship in ancient Athens.
 This course is required of all students and satisfies the Historical Perspectives Discovery and Inquiry categories.

-2019 dates are forthcoming, but will be similar to last year's calendar:
+2020 dates are forthcoming, but will be similar to previous year's calendar: